wireservice/csvkit/docs/scripts/csvstat.rst

       -y SNIFFLIMIT, --snifflimit SNIFFLIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely.
+      -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
                             A comma separated list of column indices or names to be examined.
 Defaults to all columns.